maximewel/IA-course/TP2_gen-alg-labyrinth/README.md

 The CXPB is just a factor not to be too high.
 To have a more precise algorithm, it can be made lower (test on 0.2~0.4 and still works like a charm, but the 7 iterations to find a solution turn to 15-20).
 ### Stagnation stopping counter
 The stagnation stopping counter represents the number of time the algorithm must be stuck on a length value before declaring it the winner chromosome and stopping the implementation.\
-After some test, it was kept at 5 to stay on a very fast algorithm.
-It could be cranked up to higher numbers (10 ?
-30 ?
-50 ?), impacting the performances, but maybe improving the refinement phase.\
+After some test, it was kept at 30 to stay on a very fast algorithm.
+It could be cranked up to higher numbers (50 ?
+100 ?
+200 ?), impacting the performances, but maybe improving the refinement phase.\
 **This parameter must be adapted to the solution we want to have : Fast, or refined ?**.
-Here, we have chosen fast but decent.
+Here, we have chosen fairly fast and decent.\
+If we want to let it compute for days, it can easily be upped.

 ## Pros, cons and ameliorations
 Our dual strategy algorithm yielded good results.
 But as in every algorithm, it has flaws that could be adressed in a future enhancement.
 ### Pro